 MOD RCC/12A8A2/8#50279

-5.372 Harmful interference shall not be caused to stations of the radio astronomy service using the band 1 610.6-1 613.8 MHz by stations of the radiodetermination-satellite and mobile-satellite services (No. 29.13 applies).
+5.372 Harmful interference shall not be caused to stations of the radio astronomy service using the band 1 610.6-1 613.8 MHz by stations of the radiodetermination-satellite and mobile-satellite services (including land, aeronautical and maritime mobile-satellite services) (No. 29.13 applies).
+For the mentioned services non-GSO satellite systems operating in the band 1 613.8-1 626.5 MHz shall not exceed an epfd of −258 dBW/m2/20 kHz in the band 1 610.6-1 613.8 MHz if the data loss resulting from exceeding this limit is less than 2%, and GSO satellite networks operating in the band 1 613.8-1 626.5 MHz shall not exceed a pfd of −194 dBW/m2/20 kHz in the band 1 610.6-1 613.8 MHz, at any radio astronomy station performing observations in this band.
+The verification of the compliance with the epfd threshold for non-GSO systems shall be done using Recommendation ITU-R M.1583-1 and the antenna pattern and the maximum antenna gain given in Recommendation ITU-R RA.1631-0.
+(WRC-19)

 Reasons: The requirements for protection of radio astronomy in this frequency band are transferred into this provision from Resolution 739 (Rev.WRC-15).
 This is in order to show that the use of part of this band by GMDSS does not signify a relaxation of the obligations regarding the protection of radio astronomy.
 (WRC-19)